 Besides price, public consumers really care about one thing most of all from aviation service providers:

-This one element of aviation service providers is so important that a single accident in can result in as much as a 25% declines in business.
-In the case of Malaysian airlines, two crashes in a single year resulted in bankruptcy.
+This one element of aviation service providers is so important that a single accident can result in as much as a 25% decline in business.
+In the case of Malaysian Airlines, two crashes in a single year resulted in bankruptcy.
 The best way to summarize the relationship between aviation SMS and the public is that safety is the business stabilizer.
 When things are safe, business tends to be stable.

 Demonstrating a secure safety track record can be a significant marketing and sales resource for aviation companies.
 It involves: